thunderkex/revanced-extended/README.md

 </h>*

 **⚠️ Warning: Safety First!** 🚨
 Do not download modules from 3rd party sources like random websites you found on Google.
-There are many that use my modules and impersonate ReVanced.
+There are many that use my modules and impersonate ReVanced eXtended.
 Stay safe and only download from trusted sources! 😊

 **Build with These Awesome Patches!** 🤩
 <details><summary><big>Click to see the patches!</big></summary>
 <ul>
-  <li><a href="https://github.com/rufusin/revanced-patches">Rufusin</a> : Youtube & Youtube Music 📹</li>
   <li><a href="https://github.com/crimera/piko">Crimera</a> : Twitter/X piko 🐦</li>
   <li><a href="https://github.com/inotia00/revanced-patches">inotia00</a> : Youtube & Youtube Music 🎵</li>
+  <li><a href="https://github.com/ReVanced/revanced-patches">ReVanced</a> : TikTok 🎵</li>
 </ul>
 </details>

-**What is ReVanced Extended Magisk Module?** 🤔
-This is an extensive ReVanced builder that helps you create custom Magisk modules and non-root APKs with ease! 🎉
+**What is ReVanced eXtended Extended Magisk Module?** 🤔 This is an extensive ReVanced eXtended builder that helps you create custom Magisk modules and non-root APKs with ease! 🎉

 **Get Started!** 🚀
 Get the [latest CI release](https://github.com/thunderkex/revanced-extended/releases).